adriennehamrah/interview-prep/general_techniques.md

 ## Primes
 - Check for prime factors up to the square root of `n`.
 Time complexity: `O(sqrt(n))`
-- Remember to check for n = 0, 1, or 2 first.
+- Remember to check for n = 0, 1 first

 ## Graphs
 - |V| = # vertices